There are many reasons why a CSR may be invalid. When you create the CSR make sure:

 -----END NEW CERTIFICATE REQUEST------

-- Make sure that there are 5 dashes on each side of Begin and End certificate request.
+- There should be 5 dashes on each side of the tags.
 There should also be no trailing spaces in the CSR.

 As always, feel free to consult with our Support Team via ticket or start a Live Chat with one of our agents by clicking on the blue bubble icon at the lower right corner of the page.